justynjen/Mind-Body--Keto/recipes/_posts/2017-07-20-keto-chocolate-hazelnut-torta.md

 layout: posts
 date: 2017-07-20 00:00:00
 permalink: '/:title'
-feature-image_path:
+feature-image_path: /uploads/Keto Chocolate Hazelnut Torta.jpg
 title: KETO CHOCOLATE HAZELNUT TORTA
 Author: Nicole
 category: Recipes
-published: false
+published: true
 facebook_url:
 instagram_url:
 categories:
   - Recipes
 ---

-CAKE CAKE CAKE CAKE...
-Cake that’s so good and so well-balanced, full of protein and not too sweet, it’s ANYTIME CAKE.
+CAKE CAKE CAKE CAKE… Cake that’s so good and so well-balanced, full of protein and not too sweet, it’s ANYTIME CAKE.
 Breakfast cake!
 Lunch cake!
 Teatime cake!
 Post-workout cake!
 Dinner or dessert cake!
 And personally, I like mine with a tall glass of unsweetened @califiafarms Almond milk, just sayin’.

 I created this keto chocolate & hazelnut torta (Italian for cake) to bring to a dinner party hosted by my favorite Italiana last night.
 I've said it before, but when an Italian invites you to a party, ALWAYS SAY YES.
 I can pretty much assure you that the food, wine, and company will ALWAYS be amazing!